Digitalswede/ADS_2021/README.md

 A big thank you to Team Dialogue, and also to Jeroen, Tony, Ruud and Hani for guiding us.

 <h2> Datacamp </h2>
 All datacamp courses except for one were completed.
-The one that was not completed was *Joining Data with Pandas*, since it seemed like the least relevant one to the project.<br>
+The one that was not completed was *Joining Data with Pandas*, since it seemed like one with least in common with our project work.<br>
 Outside of the assigned datacamp courses, roughly 1/4 of another course, *Spoken Language Processing in Python*, was also completed.<br>
 Here is a link to a screenshot with the completed courses: https://i.imgur.com/YT92ZKs.png